Jun-depo/Merchant-Category-Recommendaton/README.md

 (1) Each card ("card_id") contains multiple tansactions with amounts ("purchase_amount"), time ("month_lag"), merchants ("	merchant_id", ""merchant_category_id"), etc.

 (2) More recent transactions are likely to be more informative for predictions than transactions happened long time ago.
-Also, if transactions occurs at good/bad merchants would also affect card holder attitude towards the future promotions/discounts.
-I am still in experimenting with different feature engineering on these data to improve model prediction.
+Also, if transactions occurs at good/bad merchants would also affect attitudes of card holders  towards future promotions/discounts.

+I am still experimenting with different feature engineerings on these data to be used for the model(s).
 I will discuss these in near future.